Part 5

 On the Sunday things tend to get a little more cultural.
 There is often a lunchtime session of brass bands, choral or orchestral music.
 In 2024 we were treated to a performance by the Birmingham Royal Ballet.
 The English National Ballet and the English National Opera have also appeared in the past.

 This is the second or Other Stage, which undertook a major facelift in 2015.
 Some people still refer to it as the “NME Stage” even though it hasn’t officially been called that for many years.
-The field here is flatter but you can still get a good view from most positions around the field on the screens to either side of the stage.
-Acts on the Other Stage tend to be primarily indie orientated although major dance acts also regularly appear here.
+The field here is flatter than the Pyramid but you can still get a good view from most positions around the field on the screens to either side of the stage.
+The viewing area for the Other Stage was increased significantly in 2025 and the stage slightly realigned with additional speakers installed to overcome concerns of a repeat of the uncomfortably busy situations experienced here in 2024.

 This is West Holts, which prior to 2010 was known as "Jazz World".
 It's my personal favourite of the 3 large outdoor arenas, as it always has an extraordinarily eclectic line up and far more of the smaller festival atmosphere which I tend to prefer.
-In my 20 visits to Glastonbury I've only actually witnessed 4 Pyramid headliners whereas I have seen no less than 18 on this stage.
+In my 21 visits to Glastonbury I've only actually witnessed 4 Pyramid headliners whereas I have seen no less than 19 on this stage.

 This was the first area to benefit from the addition of dozens of the giant flags which have gradually spread around the rest of the festival site in subsequent years.